StackStorm/st2docs/docs/source/install/all_in_one.rst

 All-in-one Installer
 ********************
-|st2| provides an all-in-one installer aimed at assisting users with the initial setup and configuration.
+|st2| provides an all-in-one installer aimed at assisting users with the initial setup and
+configuration for quick and convinient evaluation.

+.. include:: __note_tested_env.rst

 .. rubric:: TL;DR

 That's OK!
 You're busy, we get it.
 How do you just get started?
-Get your own box, and run this command:
+Get yourself a clean box, and run this command:

 ::